jenkinsci/forticnp-cicd-plugin/README.md

-# FortiCWP CICD Plugin
+# FortiCNP CICD Plugin
-This plug-in lets you integrate FortiCWP's image vulnerability scanning into the CICD workflow.
+This plug-in lets you integrate FortiCNP's image vulnerability scanning into the CICD workflow.